 Directed from the CEE region there is a team of experienced and dedicated auditors who carry out pre-issue reviews of audit files.
 These reviews are performed together with the engagement team through all phases of the audit.
 The Assurance Leader identifies which engagements should have such a real time assurance (RTA) review.
-Additionally, there are a number of audit quality indicators (AQIs) that are monitored on and reported to country Assurance Leadership, Cluster Assurance Leadership [if applicable] and CEE Assurance Leadership.
+Additionally, there are a number of audit quality indicators (AQIs) that are monitored on and reported to country Assurance Leadership and CEE Assurance Leadership.
 These AQIs are either reported quarterly or annually depending on their nature.